Policy Board

 Web site

-Program Description: Weekly after-school art workshops at three Iowa City Community School District junior high schools and three Iowa City Community School District elementary schools.
-Hang-out sessions and weekly groups provide at UAY Youth Center.
+Program Description: Weekly after-school art workshops at Iowa City Community School District middle schools.
+Host hang-out sessions and weekly groups at UAY Youth Center and in the North Liberty area.

 Reports